MarcoDorantes/ioc/README.md

 The custom support in this case is the mapping between requested types, mainly interfaces, and their related implementation class instances.
 The custom support also includes instance activation, i.e., object construction.

 ##Key concepts
-«Type» as abstract data type, interface, protocol, public or published contract, or application programming interface (API).
+«Type» as abstract data type, interface, protocol, published contract, or application programming interface (API).

-«Class» as concrete class, module, implementation, usually hidden or private programmed executable artifact.
+«Class» as concrete class, module with implementation details, usually hidden state and private behavior, separate-compiled executable artifact.

 «Mapper» as associative array, map, symbol table, hash table, or dictionary.